Sti11itS/git-cmd-ref/README.md

   incorporate it into their tree.
 - Repositories belong to other people are usually commit-protected to prevent unwanted commit changes.
 Reasons are obvious
 - Any commit changes performed on the forked repo are saved on a new branch "patch-#" automatically created by GitHub.
 - Only then the Pull Request on the original repository can be performed.
 This informs the original repo owner about the proposed changes

+## Code Review

+- Request, or create, a style guide for the project.
+- Respond to Pull Requests ASAP when possible, especially when making comments.
+- If you're a project maintainer, it's important that you are reply promptly to pull requests and don't let them stagnate.
+The more time that passes until a pull request gets reviewed, the more likely it is that there's a new commit that causes a conflict when you try to merge in the change.
+- if it's an open source project that volunteers are contributing to is that it's important that you understand any changes you accept.
+You never know if the other person is going to stick around to maintain the code after you merge it in so you better make sure you can do that.

+### Tracking Issues

+- When it comes to coordinating who does what and when, a common strategy for active software projects is to use an issue tracker (or bug tracker).
+- It's built-in at GitHub.
+Third-party examples include Bugzilla.

+### Continuous Integration / Continuous Delivery System (CI/CD)

+- We can write automated tests to test the code for us and then use a continuous integration or CI system to run those tests automatically.
+- Will build and test our code everytime there's a change.
+- Once we have our code automatically built and tested, the next automation step is continuous deployment which is sometimes called Continuous Delivery or CD.
+- **Pipeline** - Specify the steps that need to run to get the result you want.
+- **Artifacts** - The name used to describe any files that are generated as part of the pipeline.

+- Make sure the authorized entities for the test servers are not the same entities authorized to deploy on the production servers.
+- Always have a plan to recover your access in case your pipeline gets compromised.